 Third, the Code sets forth policies and procedures to monitor and review the personal trading activities of associated persons.
 From time to time, the Adviser's associated persons may invest in the same securities recommended to clients.
 This may create a conflict of interest because associated persons of the Adviser may invest in securities ahead of or to the exclusion of the Adviser clients.
 Under its Code, the Adviser has adopted procedures designed to reduce or eliminate conflicts of interest that this could potentially cause.
-The Code's personal trading policies include procedures for limitations on personal securities transactions of associated persons, including generally disallowing trading by an associated person in any security within a proscribed period of time before any client account trades or considers trading the same security and the creation of a restricted securities list, reporting and review of personal trading activities and pre-clearance of certain types of personal trading trading activities.
+The Code's personal trading policies include procedures for limitations on personal securities transactions of associated persons, including generally disallowing trading by an associated person in any security within a proscribed period of time before any client account trades or considers trading the same security and the creation of a restricted securities list, reporting and review of personal trading activities and pre-clearance of certain types of personal trading activities.
+These policies are designed to discourage and prohibit personal trading that would disadvantage clients.
 The Code also provides for disciplinary action as appropriate for violations.